- www.MeehlFoundation.org • A Non-Profit 501C3

-Dialectical Behavioral Therapy, or DBT, is a system of psychotherapy designed to treat Borderline Personality Disorder, and other mental disorders, by reducing the symptoms associated with BPD.
+Dialectical Behavioral Therapy, or DBT, is a system of psychotherapy designed to treat Borderline Personality Disorder, and other mental disorders, by reducing the symptoms of emotional dis-regulation.
 The four components of DBT are Mindfulness, Interpersonal Effectiveness, Distress Tolerance, and Emotional Regulation.
-The Mindfulness aspect of DBT groups essential skills that an individual with BPD needs to learn, including how to observe, describe and participate in life experiences, internal or external, without simply labeling them as good or bad experiences.
+The Mindfulness aspect of DBT groups are essential skills that an individual with BPD needs to learn, including how to observe, describe and participate in life experiences, internal or external, without simply labeling them as good or bad experiences.

 Benefits of Using Our Residential BPD Treatment Center

 Our residential program sets goals of emotional stability, balance, wellness planning and personal discovery for each resident.
 Using highly personalized treatment, the DBT team aims to help a resident create a realistic plan that can provide long-term well-being of mind, body and spirit.
 Daily discussions involving mental wellness, combined with resources to improve and enhance one’s life during and after treatment, allow a resident to return to function and excel once back in his or her normal environment.

-More About DBT Therapy in Our Residential Setting
+More about DBT Therapy in Our Residential Setting

 The Meehl House is one of the first locations in the nation to offer residential group homes providing Dialectical Behavioral Therapy for individuals with Bipolar Disorder, Borderline Personality Disorder, Anxiety, Depression and Substance Abuse.
 The house can accommodate as many as four residents at any given time.
 An evaluation will determine if a candidate for DBT program meets the residency requirements.

-The program is offered to men and women at least 21 years of age and no more than 70 who have been diagnosed with a mood or personality disorder and are ready to make recovery a top priority.
+The program is available for patients at least 21 years of age, and no more than 65, who suffer from a mood or personality disorders.
+These clients must be ready to make recovery a top priority.
 Each resident must be medication-compliant.
-Residents also agree to participate in local addiction and co-dependency support groups as well as volunteering in the community.
+Residents also agree to participate in local addiction and co-dependency support groups as needed.
 Due to the need for safety and well-being of the residential community, a resident cannot be a convicted sex offender, a known arsonist, or someone deemed actively psychotic.